 - The recital program (approved by the applied instructor) must be submitted to the Fine Arts Events Coordinator one week prior to the recital.
 Final approval of the program rests with the Division Chair.
-Programs not submitted by this deadline will not be printed by the Fine Arts Division. - The program should include (without spelling errors): - Performer's name and instrument or voice type. - Pianist's name.
+Programs not submitted by this deadline will not be printed by the Fine Arts Division. - The program should include (without spelling errors): - Performer's name and instrument or voice type.

-- Other participants' names with instrument/voice type. - Title and composer with composer's birth and death dates for each work to be performed. - Translations for works in a different language. - Program notes, as applicable. - Include "Student Name is a student of applied teacher's name." - Include "This recital is in partial Fulfillment of the Bachelor of Music in (Performance or Education whichever is appropriate) or Bachelor of Arts in Music." - A recital template will be sent to all participating students.
-Students are limited to two inside pages to include recital information.
-Additional page inserts are the responsibility of the student to format and print.
-The back page will be reserved for upcoming Fine Arts events and will be updated by the Fine Arts Events Coordinator. - Acceptable fonts include Calibri, Times New Roman and Arial.
-Font size for text (not including headers) must be set at 9.5 and in color black.
-Headers and subsections can be customized to any other color, larger in size, in bold or italics etc. - The Fine Arts Division will print 50 color copies of the student's program for in-person performances. - The Fine Arts Events Coordinator is not responsible for editing, designing, or spellchecking the recital program. - The Division Chair reserves the right to make edits or request changes as necessary.
+- o Pianist's name. - Other participants' names with instrument/voice type. - Title and composer with composer's birth and death dates for each work to be performed. - Translations for works in a different language. - o Program notes, as applicable. - Include "Student Name is a student of applied teacher's name." - Include "This recital is in partial Fulfillment of the Bachelor of Music in (Performance or Education whichever is appropriate) or Bachelor of Arts in Music." - Students can design their own program.
+A template is also available at friends.edu/studentrecitals along with previous examples.
+Students are limited to two inside pages, front and back cover to include recital information.
+Additional page inserts are the responsibility of the student to format and print. - Programs must include a QR code to friends.edu/fineartstickets.
+A copy of this can be found at friends.edu/studentrecitals.You must include the phrase "Scan here to view upcoming Fine Arts events". - The Fine Arts Division will print 5 color copies and 30 black and white copies of the student's program for in-person performances.
+Additional copies are the student's responsibility to print. - The Fine Arts Events Coordinator is not responsible for editing, designing, or spellchecking the recital program.
+The program must be received in a print-ready format, with correct page order and alignment.
+Acceptable files include PDF, PNG, JPEG. - Contact the Fine Arts Events Coordinator if you need help in arranging your recital program before you start designing.
+They are happy to provide design tips and advice. - The Division Chair reserves the right to make edits or request changes as necessary.